 Another option is to switch the watch to the other arm.
 Most people are right handed, but wear their watch on the left.
 However their left wrist will be slightly thinner due to less strength from the hand bias.
 See if your other wrist gives a more reliable reading.

 Finally, if you still can’t get a reading that looks right, apart from seeing a doctor, you could try a chest strap sensor instead.
 Most decent sports watches will support one.
 They need to be wet to work well, so soak the strap before you leave, but they are generally accepted to give a good reading, especially at the high effort levels required in 5K races, interval sessions or Maximum Heart Rate Stress Tests that help you determine your heart rate training zones.

 I hope you found that useful.
-If it solves your issue, please let me know on the Facebook page or drop me a message on the website messenger chat.
+If it has helped you answer the question why is my heart rate so high while running, please let me know on the Facebook page or drop me a message on the website messenger chat.